fritzthecap/ffmpeg-scripts/README.md

 Additionally I mostly create a file _title.txt_ in _myVideoDirectory_ where I write the video title into.

 Then I edit _cuts.txt_ and write 1-n intervals below every listed video, each interval in a separate line.
 Indenting a line with 1-n spaces is like a comment, every indented line would be ignored.
+For an example cutting plan see below.

+If I want a title for my video, I process the _title.txt_ file via

+- titleForVideos.sh myVideoDirectory/videoToTakeTitleImageFrom.MP4 32.4

+This would extract the image at second 32.4 from _videoToTakeTitleImageFrom.MP4_, put the text in _title.txt_ over it, and store that as _TITLE.MP4_ in same directory.
+The file _TITLE.MP4_ must not be in _cuts.txt_, it would be found atomatically by the now following _cutJoinVideos.sh_.

+- cutJoinVideos.sh myVideoDirectory

+This will create a sub-directory named _cuts_ where all cuts defined in _cuts.txt_ will be stored as file, sorted like they were ordered in _cuts.txt_.
+After that, the script will join all cuts to a video _myVideoDirectory.MP4_ (named like the directory), which is the final result, containing also the optional _TITLE.MP4_.

 ----